begla/Intrinsic/GETTING_STARTED.md

 8. Inside, create a new folder `dependencies` containing two folders `physx3.4` and `fbx`
 9. Copy the static/dynamic libraries and header files of both SDKs to folders named `bin` (DLLs), `lib` (LIBs) and `include` respectively

     **NOTE:** Since PhysX 3.4 there is a new set of libraries gathered under the name `PxShared`.
 Make sure to copy the DLLs, header files and static libraries to the folders too!
-Especially `PxFoundation`!

 10. Switch to the `scripts_win32` folder in the Intrinsic repository directory
 11. Execute `ConfigAndBuildDependenciesVS15.bat` to build some of the remaining dependencies automatically